Fort Mifflin: American Revolutionary War

-Following the adoption of the Declaration of Independence, Benjamin Franklin headed a committee to provide for the defense of Philadelphia.
+Following the adoption of the Declaration of Independence, Benjamin Franklin headed a committee to provide for the defense of the revolutionary capital of Philadelphia.
 The Philadelphia Committee of Public Safety soon restarted construction on the fort and finally completed it in 1776.

-The committee simultaneously also built Fort Mercer, in New Jersey on the eastern bank of the Delaware River across from Fort Mifflin.
-The Americans intended to use Fort Mifflin and Fort Mercer to control the activity of the British Navy on the Delaware River, guarding against General Howe and Admiral Reynolds' advance naval fleet on the Delaware.
+The committee simultaneously also built Fort Mercer in New Jersey, on the eastern bank of the Delaware River across from Fort Mifflin.
+The Americans intended to use Fort Mifflin and Fort Mercer to restrict the activity of the Royal Navy on the Delaware River, guarding against General Howe and Admiral Reynolds' advance naval fleet on the Delaware.

 Defenders of Philadelphia assembled chevaux de frise obstacles, placed in tiers spanning the width of the Delaware between Forts Mercer and Mifflin.
 These defenses comprised wooden-framed "boxes", 30 feet square, constructed of huge timbers and lined with pine planks.
 Defenders lowered these frames onto the riverbed and filled each with 20 to 40 tons of stone to anchor it in place.
 They placed two or three large timbers tipped with iron spikes into each frame, set underwater and facing obliquely downstream.
 They then chained the boxes together to maintain continuity.
 The chevaux de frise presented a formidable obstacle that could impale unwitting ships.
 The system's design included gaps to allow passage of friendly shipping.
 Only a select few patriot navigators knew the locations of safe passage through this barrier.
 Soldiers at Forts Mercer and Mifflin could fire at anyone attempting to dismantle these obstacles.
 Similar obstacles were built downriver at Fort Billingsport, New Jersey, but that area fell to the British on October 2, 1777.